tusharrrhk/Medallion-analytics-ELT-pipeline/README.md

-# Airbnb Data Engineering Project with dbt
+# Data Engineering Project with dbt and Snowflake

 ## Overview

-This project implements a comprehensive data warehouse for Airbnb data using dbt (Data Build Tool) on Snowflake.
-It follows a medallion architecture (Bronze, Silver, Gold layers) to transform raw Airbnb data from AWS S3 into analytical-ready datasets.
+This project implements a comprehensive data warehouse for UrbanNest data using dbt (Data Build Tool) on Snowflake.
+It follows a medallion architecture (Bronze, Silver, Gold layers) to transform raw UrbanNest data from AWS S3 into analytical-ready datasets.
 The project includes data modeling, testing, documentation, and analytics capabilities.

 ## Architecture